 Stara Louka is the main street along the river bank where you can wander along the grand pastel-colored townhouses sandwiched between the river bank and the dense forest behind.
 The best thing of all is that this street is completely traffic-free!

 5. Grand Hotel Pupp, Karlovy Vary

 The fascinating history of the hotel has made it the setting for famous movies.
 For example, the James Bond film ‘Casino Royale’, and ‘The Last Holiday’.
-Not only that, but it’s thought to be the inspiration behind Wes Anderson’s ‘‘The Grand Budapest Hotel’.
-Visit the hotel’s cafe for a drink, and take the opportunity to breathe in the luxury, and cinematic prestige; an absolute top thing to do in Karlovy Vary!
+Not only that, it’s thought to be the inspiration behind Wes Anderson’s ‘‘The Grand Budapest Hotel’.
+Visit the hotel’s cafe for a drink and take the opportunity to breathe in the luxury and cinematic prestige, an absolute top thing to do in Karlovy Vary!